Jonathan H Ebel

 Professional Information

-Professor Ebel's research program involves religion and war, religion and violence, lay theologies of economic hardship all within the American context.
-He is the author of G.I.
-Messiahs: Soldiering, War, and American Civil Religion (Yale, 2015), Faith in the Fight: Religion and the American Soldier in the Great War (Princeton, 2010), and the co-editor with Professor John Carlson of From Jeremiad to Jihad: Religion, Violence, and America (California, 2012).
-He is currently at work on a religious history of the Great Depression in agricultural California, the working title of which is Reforming Religion: Migrants, Reformers, and the Redeeming of America.
+Professor Ebel's research program involves religion and war, religion and violence, and lay theologies of economic hardship all within the American context.
+His most recent book, From Dust They Came: Government Camps and the Religion of Reform in New Deal California (NYU, 2023) examines the federal migratory farm labor camp system established in California during the Great Depression, as a site of missionary interaction between New Deal reformers and Dust Bowl migrants.
+He is also the author of G.I.
+Messiahs: Soldiering, War, and American Civil Religion (Yale, 2015), Faith in the Fight: Religion and the American Soldier in the Great War (Princeton, 2010), and the co-editor of From Jeremiad to Jihad: Religion, Violence, and America (California, 2012).
+He is currently at work on a religious history of American warfare in five weapons.

 Education